jedrzejme/YourOwnCard/README.md

 * [Git management](https://desktop.github.com/)

 ## Using docker-compose to run Your Own Card
-1) Install docker and docker-compose
+1) Install Docker and docker-compose

 2) Create new directory called however you want and enter it